 Medical Editor: Melissa Conrad Stöppler, MD

-Prevacid (lansoprazole) is a drug belonging to the class known as proton pump inhibitors (PPIs).
-Prevacid is used to treat and prevent stomach and intestinal ulcers, erosive esophagitis (damage to the esophagus from stomach acid), and other conditions involving excessive stomach acid such as Zollinger-Ellison syndrome.
+Prevacid (lansoprazole) is a proton pump inhibitor (PPI) used to treat and prevent stomach and intestinal ulcers, erosive esophagitis (damage to the esophagus from stomach acid), and other conditions involving excessive stomach acid such as Zollinger-Ellison syndrome.
 Lansoprazole is available in generic form.
 Side effects of Prevacid may include headache, nausea, diarrhea, stomach pain, or constipation.
+Contact your doctor if you experience serious side effects of Prevacid including dizziness, fast or irregular heart rate, watery or bloody diarrhea, muscle cramps or weakness, or seizure.

 Lansoprazole capsules should be taken before meals for maximum effect.
 Capsules should be swallowed whole and should not be crushed, split or chewed.
 The absorption of certain drugs may be affected by stomach acidity, and, as a result, Prevacid and other PPIs that reduce stomach acid also reduce the absorption and concentration in blood of ketoconazole (Nizoral) and increase the absorption and concentration in blood of digoxin (Lanoxin).